psycopg/psycopg/docs/basic/from_pg2.rst

 - `asyncio` support.
-- Several data types are adapted out-of-the-box: uuid, network, range, bytea, array of any supported type are dealt with automatically.
+- Several data types are adapted out-of-the-box: uuid, network, range, bytea, array of any supported type are dealt with automatically (see :ref:`types-adaptation`).
-- Access to the low-level libpq functions.
+- Access to the low-level libpq functions via the `pq` module.